adsabs/adsabs-pages/help/Filter.md

 Once you have a results list from an initial query you can use our filters to further refine your search.
 Please note that your results list will change each time you apply a limit.
 Each limit appears above the top of the results list and can be undone simply by clicking on the *x* in each box (or clearing all filters but chosing "Clear all."
 Currently we have the following options available:

-  * *Top papers*--here you can chose to limit your search to the first xxx results (where you chose the number xxx either by typing in the number or using the scroll bar below.
+  * *Top papers*--here you can chose to limit your search to the first xxx results (where you chose the number xxx either by typing in the number or using the scroll bar.)
 Hitting apply activates this option.
 You may return to the original results by using the reset button.
   * *Authors*--here you may chose to limit your search to include or exclude individual authors.
 To do this choose one or more authors and the *apply* function will activate.
 Here you can choose to "and", "or" or "exclude" authors from your resulting list.
   * *Database*--here you may chose to add results from the database(s) that were not selected in your original query.
 You may also chose to exclude a database that was initially chosen.
   * *Keywords*--here you may chose to narrow your results by including or excluding keywords that were found in the results of your original query.